Maryam-Sikander/MLAlgosAndPapers/Transformer/model/readme.md

 # Transformer - Pytorch Implementation
-This is a PyTorch implementation of the Transformer model in the paper Attention is All You Need (Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, arxiv, 2017).
+This is a PyTorch implementation of the Transformer model in the paper [Attention is All You Need](https://arxiv.org/abs/1706.03762) by Vaswani et al. (2017).

 <p align="center">